analogdevicesinc/VSCode-Maxim/userguide.md

 * [Creating a Project from Scratch](#creating-a-project-from-scratch)

 ## Introduction
-IDEs targeted at microcontrollers can oftentimes come with a lot of overhead.
+Integrated Development Environments (IDEs) targeted at embedded systems and microcontroller development can come with a lot of overhead.
 They have a tendency to be bulky, unwieldy programs that can take up a lot of hard drive space, and when something isn't configured properly they can be a pain to troubleshoot.
-No one likes digging into project settings for hours trying to get their include paths working or troubleshooting five different configuration options just to link a library.
+No one likes digging into project settings for hours trying to get their include paths working, troubleshooting five different configuration options just to link a library, or tracking a bug back down to project config option.

-[Visual Studio Code](https://code.visualstudio.com/) is a lightweight, powerful, and customizable editor that can serve as a great free alternative to the more traditional micro IDEs like Eclipse, Code-Composer Studio, IAR, Keil uVision, etc.  This app note outlines step-by-step how to get started with [VSCode-Maxim](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim), a development environment for Maxim's Microcontrollers targeted specifically at VS Code.
-Since VSCode-Maxim makes calls directly into Maxim's toolchain, a detailed overview of it is provided to facilitate understanding and ease of use.
+[Visual Studio Code](https://code.visualstudio.com/) is a lightweight, powerful, and customizable editor that can serve as a great free alternative to the more traditional micro IDEs like Eclipse, Code-Composer Studio, IAR, Keil uVision, etc.  This app note outlines step-by-step how to get started with [VSCode-Maxim](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim), which is a collection of project configurations that integrate Maxim's Microcontrollers SDK into Visual Studio Code.

 ## De-Mystifying the SDK Toolchain
-Currently, Maxim maintains two Software Development Kits (SDKs) for microcontroller development - one for our earlier Low Power (LP) microcontrollers and one for the rest of Maxim's line of Arm MCUs.
-The SDK you'll use will depend on the microcontroller you're targeting, but everything is being consolidated into the [Maxim Micros SDK](https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A).

-Before digging into the VS Code setup, it will help to understand how the SDK works.
-Install the SDK for your microcontroller and we'll take a look under the hood.
-(If you're not sure which to use see the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#requirements))
+Maxim maintains a Software Development Kits (SDK) for microcontroller development called the "Maxim Micros SDK".
+The SDK contains a large number of components, such as register files, linker files, board-support packages (BSPs), peripheral drivers, example code, etc.  This section will focus on one of the _core_ components of the SDK - the _toolchain_.

+Understanding the toolchain is important because this VSCode-Maxim project is essentially a "wrapper" around the toolchain.
+Let's take a look under the hood...

-Maxim's SDKs contain all the tools necessary to build, flash, and debug code on our Microcontrollers.
-This collection of tools is called a toolchain, and it's what Integrated Development Environments (IDEs) use to build a project.
-The toolchain is really just a collection of program binaries and typically includes compiler, linker, and debugger executables.
+A [toolchain](https://en.wikipedia.org/wiki/Toolchain) is really just a collection of programs and typically includes compiler, linker, and debugger executables.
 It also may include utility programs and build systems to make using these lower-level programs more convenient.

-The core concepts of the content below are the same for both SDKs, but for the sake of clarity only file-paths for the MaximSDK will be used.

-The main components of Maxim's SDK Toolchain are:
+The main components of the SDK's Toolchain are:
 * [Arm GNU Compiler Collection](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) (GCC) - located under `~\MaximSDK\Tools\GNUTools\bin`
 * [Open On-Chip Debugger](http://openocd.org/) (OpenOCD) - located under `~\MaximSDK\Tools\OpenOCD`
 * [GNU Make](https://www.gnu.org/software/make) - made available on Windows via MSYS2 and located under `~\MaximSDK\Tools\MinGW\msys\1.0\bin`